-The "National Keeping the Promise End Gender Based Violence Campaign" seeks to provoke and sustain a transformative shift in perceptions towards Gender Based Violence from a culture of tolerance and normalization of Gender Based Violence to a new orientation that affirms accountability and sustainable remedies.
+The "Keeping the Promise End Gender Based Violence Campaign" seeks to provoke and sustain a transformative shift in perceptions towards Gender Based Violence from a culture of tolerance and normalization of Gender Based Violence to a new orientation that affirms accountability and sustainable remedies.
 The theme of the campaign is 'Prevent and Respond to Gender Based Violence and Protect survivors'.
-The campaign will be implemented in 3 phases.
+The campaign envisages implementation in 3 phases.

-In the first year of implementation, the platform seeks to hold duty bearers to account in relation to prevention and response to Gender Based Violence.
-In this regard the platform created through the campaign in seeking opportunities for strengthening Gender Based Violence prevention and response strategies, has identified the need to interrogate the capacity of various actors to effectively deal with Gender Based Violence in all its manifestations and align practices with viable strategies and transformative goals.
+In the first year of implementation, the platform envisaged holding duty bearers to account in relation to prevention and response to Gender Based Violence.
+In this regard the platform created through the campaign in seeking opportunities for strengthening Gender Based Violence prevention and response strategies, identified the need to interrogate the capacity of various actors to effectively deal with Gender Based Violence in all its manifestations and align practices with viable strategies and transformative goals.